DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-01-introducing-placement-contacts.md

       href: /manage-school-placements/user-research-round-3-findings/
 ---

 During [user research round 1](/manage-school-placements/user-research-round-1-findings/), a school user expressed nervousness that ITT providers may start contacting mentors directly if their names were visible.
 Schools have a dedicated staff member to manage their ITT placements.
-This person is often referred to as the ITT coordinator and they are listed as the 'Placement contact' within our service.
+This person is often referred to as the ITT coordinator and they are listed as the ‘Placement contact’ within our service.
 ITT coordinator responsibilities do not sit with a particular role in the school, they could be assigned to any teaching post or senior leadership position.

 In [user research round 2](/manage-school-placements/user-research-round-2-findings/) ITT providers told us about contacting the main point of contact for the school.
 Finding this person can be a pain point for them and they specified that they would need this information to be prominent in the service for the service to be usable.